 Shooting for a cookbook?
 You need tether workflow software.
 In addition to making each shoot faster and more efficient, food photographers can more easily communicate with other project stakeholders, ensuring the client is getting the right photos at the right time.

 These examples make photographers more efficient, and, even better, they can provide excellent service for clients.

 Enhance the client experience with tethering.

 Tethering makes life easier for everyone involved in a food shoot—especially you and the client.
 A client who is across the country can still be involved in the shoot and help you set expectations ahead of post-production.

 Equipment such as Capture One Pro connects the camera to the computer so you can then connect with the client, which makes them feel like they’re a part of the project.
 They can offer real-time feedback so you can pivot, collaborate, and ensure you meet their needs the first time.
 You can even add some retouching as the raw images upload.

 “I was shooting a cookbook, and the author was in Australia.
 I hired a local pastry chef to execute the recipes.
 We could sync with the author and she’d be able to access the software and see as we’re shooting to ask us to tweak or change something.” – Joanie Simon

 Learn more about tethering and food photography.

 When it comes to food photography, the benefits of tethering can feel limitless.
-We’ve touched on some important points here, but if you want to up your food photography game, check out our new guide, The Food Photographer’s Guide to Tethering.
+We’ve touched on some important points here, but if you want to up your food photography game, check out our new guide, The Ultimate Food & Beverage Photography Guide.